 Did you know that 81% of consumers believe companies should help preserve the environment?
 This startling statistic raises one big question: How can companies engage in sustainable branding?
-I have put together ten actions—each with actionable steps—companies can take to make sustainable branding a reality.
+I have put together 10 measures—each with actionable steps—companies can take to make sustainable branding a reality.

-Recently, I faced a dilemma.
-After refreshing my client’s branding, they asked me whether they could continue using the old business cards until running out.
+Recently, I got into a bit of a dilemma.
+After refreshing my client’s branding, they asked whether they could continue using the old business cards they still had.

 From a branding perspective, this is an absolute no-go.
-But as someone who deeply cares about the environment, it was difficult for me to tell my client to trash their old business cards.
+But as someone who deeply cares about the environment, it was difficult for me to tell my client to throw out their old business cards.

-So, I’ve created this guide on sustainable branding to provide you with practical ideas for integrating sustainability into your business.
+So, I’ve created this guide on sustainable branding to provide you with practical ideas for integrating sustainability into your brand communications.

 But before we get started, let’s understand what sustainable branding means.